yrzgithub/Repair-Brain-Android-2.0/README.md

     8. Select or enter practices and check the days which you want to follow it.
     9. Select or enter your Trigger.
     10. In Relapses Tab, See you Relapses Data.
+    11. Click on show common menu to see common repairs, steps, changes etc...

+# Note

+    * Long click on note icon or Go icon to add or change the source link.

 # Special Thanks To